nguyenlongbao1994/be-eq-agent/knowledge_db.md

 # BE EQ Knowledge Database

 ## Purpose
-This file stores structured BE EQ knowledge for troubleshooting, reporting, training, automation integration, and shared-line risk analysis.
+This file stores structured BE EQ knowledge, issue history, station logic, automation integration notes, and shared-line risk context for troubleshooting, training, reporting, and project readiness support.

+## Data Rule
+- Only confirmed information from the current chat history is included.
+- Dates are assigned only when the date was explicitly stated or later explicitly corrected/confirmed.
+- If the timing is not exact, information is stored under **Undated Training Knowledge** or **Cross-day Knowledge**.
+- If no validated data exists for a topic, the correct answer is:
+  **Data not available in current knowledge.**

 ---